ShubhamKhangar089/algorithm-adept-9876/README.md

 # BOOTSTRAP AND FIGMA PROJECT UNIT-3
 Greetings and welcome to our WEB204 Construct Week Project!
-Our team of five members collaborated over the course of five days to bring this project to life, comprising two distinct parts.
+Our team of five members collaborated over five days to bring this project to life, comprising two distinct parts.

 ## Part 1: Masai Hire(Hiring Aspriring Developer FOr Big MNC company.)